Skip to main content

 • Who can apply?
 Private and commercial operators worldwide

-• An approved BOE is valid for two years
+• An approved BOE is valid for three years

 With BOE status you can optimize mission itineraries, improve safety by reducing takeoff/landing cycles, and reduces fuel and maintenance expenses.